 In summary, if you have a superannuation account, you also have options if you are hurt at work.
 In addition to pursuing a claim through workers compensation, you may also be able to make a claim through the insurance associated with your super fund.
 Because different insurance plans offered through superannuation funds have different rules, you may have to opt-in to ensure that you have cover.
 In most cases, you will probably have ‘default cover’ as an active participant in a super fund but in order to make a successful claim with this type of insurance, you must usually prove that you have TPD.
 Finally, you should always consult a qualified professional about the insurance ramifications before you consolidate multiple superannuation accounts.

 If you have been hurt at work and you want to know more about your options for seeking compensation through your super fund, it is important to get proper legal advice as soon as possible.
-Contact our Compensation Lawyers Sydney for a free case evaluation now.
+Contact our worker Compensation Lawyers Sydney for a free case evaluation now.